2020 Nashville bombing: Debate over "terrorism" as a term

 The bombing revived a debate in the U.S. about which acts are labeled as terrorism and why.
 Former national security prosecutor Alex Little and Nashville city councilor Bob Mendes said the bombing fit the definition of domestic terrorism.
-Federal investigators avoided using the term in the days following the bombing, with Special Agent in Charge Doug Korneski saying they had not yet established whether Warner had used violence to promote political or social beliefs.
+Federal investigators avoided using the term in the days after the bombing, with Special Agent in Charge Doug Korneski saying they had not yet established whether Warner had used violence to promote political or social beliefs.

-Addressing the terrorism classification debate, a USA Today December 2020 op-ed by Max Abrahms and Joseph Mroszczyk stated that the bombing exhibited an unprecedented combination of features, each of which could be found in different modern attacks labeled as "terrorist": the intentional minimization of casualties as exhibited by "left-wing groups... targeting... property instead of humans", the perpetrator's suicide as a method "uncommonly employed... by those like Warner who are trying to minimize human suffering", no clear motive or manifesto, and the use of a car bomb as seen in Islamic terrorist attacks.
-The Nashville bombing was unique in that it combined all of these traits, which the authors stated was without precedent.
-National security expert Dr. Erroll Southers told local news outlet WKRN-TV he saw similarities to the Provisional Irish Republican Army, given how Warner warned the public about the bomb and allowed the area to be evacuated before detonation.
+Addressing the terrorism classification debate, a USA Today December 2020 op-ed by Max Abrahms and Joseph Mroszczyk said the bombing had an unprecedented combination of features, each of which could be found in different modern attacks labeled as "terrorist": the intentional minimization of casualties as exhibited by "left-wing groups... targeting... property instead of humans", the perpetrator's suicide as a method "uncommonly employed... by those like Warner who are trying to minimize human suffering", no clear motive or manifesto, and the use of a car bomb, as seen in Islamic terrorist attacks.
+The Nashville bombing was unique in that it combined all these traits, which the authors said was without precedent.
+National security expert Erroll Southers told local news outlet WKRN-TV he saw similarities to the Provisional Irish Republican Army, given how Warner warned the public about the bomb and allowed the area to be evacuated before detonation.

 Subsequent suspicious vehicles

-On the same day as the bombing, police in Cincinnati, Ohio, shut down streets downtown for a few hours while investigating an RV that appeared to have its engine running outside of a federal building, citing the Nashville incident as a reason for the high level of caution.
-The RV turned out to have a generator mounted to it in operation, which produced a sound reminiscent of a running vehicle engine.
+On the same day as the bombing, police in Cincinnati, Ohio, shut down streets downtown for a few hours while investigating an RV that appeared to have its engine running outside a federal building, citing the Nashville incident as a reason for the high level of caution.
+The RV turned out to have a generator mounted to it in operation, which produced a sound reminiscent of a running engine.

 On December 27, a section of U.S. Highway 231 in nearby Wilson County, Tennessee, was shut down because a box truck was playing audio "similar to what was heard" before the bombing.
-The truck was travelling north from the Walterhill community in Rutherford County along Highway 231 when it was pulled over.
-The driver was arrested by the Rutherford County Sheriff's Department, and no explosives were found.
+The truck was traveling north from the Walterhill community in Rutherford County along Highway 231 when it was pulled over.
+The Rutherford County Sheriff's Department arrested the driver and no explosives were found.
 He was charged with two felony counts of filing a false report and one of tampering with evidence, and held on $500,000 bond.

 On December 31, police evacuated and cordoned off downtown Lexington, Kentucky, because of a suspicious RV parked in the area.
 An officer spotted the RV and, citing concerns ensuing from the Nashville bombing, brought in an explosives-sniffing dog to inspect it.
 The dog indicated that the RV contained explosives, prompting the evacuations.
-The scene was declared clear two hours later after no explosives were found and police had located the driver.
+The scene was declared clear two hours later after no explosives were found and police had found the driver.